hesambayat/traducir/README.md

 # Traducir
 Level up your Spanish Vocabulary with a word game.

+## What's next?
+The following are action items that I did not took due to the limited availability.

+- [ ] Refactor modal hardcoded content and pass on as a method
+- [ ] Refactor hardcoded how the app fetch the word source file
+- [ ] Setup a unified store rather than keeping data via an hook
+- [ ] Move mouse event listeners one level up and add touch event listeners to support mobile

 ## Available Scripts

 In the project directory, you can run: